ltorres321/GamesRaffle2/backend/SPORTRADAR_INTEGRATION.md

 POST /api/games/jobs/trigger/scoreCheck
 ```

-This integration provides a robust, production-ready solution for NFL data management in the Survivor Sports Betting application.
+This integration provides a robust, production-ready solution for NFL data management in the Games Raffle application.